-As you prepare for this week’s winter storm, think about keeping your family safe from carbon monoxide poisoning.
+As you prepare for or recover from a storm, think about keeping your family safe from carbon monoxide poisoning.
 Carbon monoxide is an odorless and colorless gas that causes flu-like symptoms (headache, nausea, fatigue), chest pain, and fainting (syncope).
 People who are exposed to a high concentration of carbon monoxide are at risk for brain injury and death.
 Furnaces, heaters, generators, gas stoves, charcoal grills, cars, and trucks are all important sources of carbon monoxide.

 Why worry about carbon monoxide and big storms?